zigomir/cntdys/README.md

 ## i am not satisfied with any web components for date picking

 i like how macOS calender looks like and AirBnb's range picker.

+## testing idea

+use `moment.js` for testing if all calendars look correct